Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 ![Main Hero Image](assets/images/readme-images/main-hero.png)

 This bright and eyecatching image incorporates the existing logo for Clonee Medical Centre alongside an image of a doctors folded arms holding a stethoscope.
 The image is designed to immediately convey who we are and what we do.
+On mobile devices an alternative image of just the logo is displayed.

 #### Quick Information Section
 ![Quick Information](assets/images/readme-images/quick-info-section.png)